gulopine/gulopine.github.io/_posts/2023-05-20-what-pride-means-to-me.md

 ---
 layout: post
-title: The importance of Pride
+title: What Pride means to me
 ---

 I’m not the first to say this, but I also think it’s important to say it in my own words, for my own sake.